Tuesday, December 31, 2024

 22. A book with asexual rep/about asexuality

-23. Non-fiction title from an indie press
+23. Non-fiction title from an indie press: The Only Woman in the Room--Eileen Pollack

 24. Protagonist older than 50: Pieces of Happiness--Anne Ostby